Korea Digital Nomad Visa (F-1-D): The 2026 Workation Visa Guide

 Can I apply for F-1-D from inside Korea?

-Yes, if you entered on B-1 visa-free, B-2 short-term tourist, or C-3 short-term visitor status.
-You can file a status change application (체류자격 변경허가) at your local immigration office or via HiKorea.
+Often yes, if you are already in Korea on a short-term status such as visa-free entry or a short-term visitor visa.
+You can file a status change application (체류자격 변경허가) at your local immigration office or via HiKorea; confirm that your specific entry status is eligible before relying on this.
 You cannot change to F-1-D from a long-term visa of a different type without first exiting Korea and applying at a consulate abroad.

 What happens at year 2?
 Can I stay longer?